 May 7, 2009

 A study presented at the European Congress on Obesity claims children are born with a kind of internal monitor that dictates activity levels.

 The same report also claims increasing physical activity at school doesn't mean children will be more active at home.
-In fact, just opposite may be true.

 The results suggest children who exercise at school may compensate by being less active at home.